Health & Safety

 Hurricane Safety Bullet Points

 Hurricanes are violent storms which bring intense winds, heavy rain, storm surge, flooding, erosion, landslides and tornadoes.
-While it is difficult to predict the exact
+While it is difficult to predict the exact time, place, and force

 Read the rest this article free